 Atmospheric conditions experienced by juvenile salmon entering the northern California Current.

-Warm and cold phases can persist for decades.
-For example, a warm phase continued from 1925 to 1946 (red bars in Figure PDO-01), and a cool phase from 1947 to 1976 (blue bars).
-Another 21-year warm phase occurred From 1977 to 1998.
+Warm or cool phases can persist for decades.
+For example, a predominately cool phase occurred from 1947 to 1976 (blue bars in Figure PDO-01), and a 21-year warm phase occurred from 1977 to 1998 (red bars).

 Atmospheric teleconnections can also transmit El Nino signals.
 El Niño conditions can strengthen the Aleutian Low, a persistent low–pressure air mass over the Gulf of Alaska.
 Adjustments in the strength and location of low–pressure atmospheric cells at the equator can affect our local weather.
 We may experience more frequent large storms in winter and possible disruption of upwelling winds in spring and summer.